About the HZI

 Patents und Publications

-Research results are sometimes registered as patents – in the year 2009 alone there were 29 applications for patents.
-Moreover, the HZI can lay claim to a total of ca. 250 publications in international, high-ranking scientific speciality magazines.
+Research results are sometimes registered as patents.
+Moreover, the HZI can lay claim to a total of about 385 publications (2014) in international, high-ranking scientific speciality magazines.

 Employees and Professional sectors

-The HZI currently employs around 800 employees from various professional sectors: biologists, biotechnologists, biochemists, chemists, physicians, laboratory workers and assistants, office personnel, animal-care technician, network specialists, craftsmen, technicians and engineers.
+The HZI currently employs 927 employees (August 2015) from various professional sectors: biologists, biotechnologists, biochemists, chemists, physicians, laboratory workers and assistants, office personnel, animal-care technician, network specialists, craftsmen, technicians and engineers.